ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * How much did Mercury spend on advertising in 1993?
 * How far is Yaroslavl from Moscow?
 * What effect does a prism have on light?
-* Where was the movie "Somewhere in Time" filmed?
+* Where was the movie "Somewhere in Time" filmed? (not always the same result?)
 * What city is Purdue University in?
 * Who is the author of the book, "The Iron Lady : A Biography of Margaret Thatcher"? >> problem of redundancy (book + title of the book)
 * What U.S. state is Fort Knox in?